-The researcher audio-recorded the singer participants standing in each of the three voicematching placements.
-Singer participants sang a unison choral piece while following the same videotaped conductor in each of the three placements.
-After each recording, singers rated the conditions on ease of singing, self-to-other ratio, and overall choral sound.
-A week later, the same singers acted as listeners and blindly ranked the three randomly-ordered recordings by preference using sort-and-rank procedures similar to Confredo, Geringer, Flowers, Brittin, and Parisi (2018).
+Singers were audio-recorded singing Amazing Grace while following the same video-taped conductor in the three standing arrangements.
+After each recording, singers rated the arrangements on ease of singing, self-to-other ratio, and overall choral sound.
 Collected data was analyzed acoustically using long-term average spectra and perceptually through intonation analysis software, singer perceptions, and listener perceptions.
-Results indicated more spectral energy, more in-tune singing, and preferences for the Weston Noble Voice Compatibility Placement method.
+Results indicated that: (a) participants sang with significantly more spectral energy in the Noble arrangement (p < .001); (b) all arrangements yielded deviation in pitch; (c) singer and listener participants preferred the Molnar and Noble voice-matched arrangements over the Random arrangement.
 Results were discussed in terms of future research and application to choral pedagogy.